Templar88/RedPill/README.md

 # RedPill

 RedPill is a simulation written in c# that computes the probability of a threat actor breaching an organization.
-The actions of the threat actors match the distribution of known bad actor and/or malicious software actions as put forward by the Mitre ATT&CK Framework.
-The simulated organization can mitigate or detect the actors by employing mitigations or monitorign data sources as laid out by the same framework.
+The actions of the threat actors match the distribution of known bad actor and/or malicious software actions as put forward by the Mitre ATT&CK Framework and Mitre Cyber Threat Intelligence.
+The simulated organization can block or detect the actors by employing mitigations or monitoring data sources as laid out by the same framework.

 ## Usage